0xAX/linux-insides/Interrupts/linux-interrupts-2.md

-Ineerrupts and Interrupt Handling.
+Interrupts and Interrupt Handling.
 Part 2.
 ================================================================================

 Start to dive into interrupt and exceptions handling in the Linux kernel